 I was first drawn there by images of the inviting Adriatic sea, charming old stone buildings, and those iconic red roof tiles.
 And of course, Game of Thrones.
 This is where they filmed a lot of the series and it’s like stepping onto the TV set when walking around here.

-When I arrived, I found it was just as enchanting as any pictures.
+When I arrived, I found it was just as enchanting as any of the pictures.
 With the whole city promising Instagram-worthy views and intriguing culture, choosing where to stay in Dubrovnik isn’t easy.

 Then it’s onto picking between the myriad stunning hotels.
 There’s boutique-style Hotel Villa Orsula, the chic and luxurious Hotel Bellevue Dubrovnik, stylish B&B Fresh Sheets Kathedral in the Old Town and many more.

-My guide to where to stay in Dubrovnik runs you through some of the best accommodation spread across the city.
-I guarantee you’ll find (at least) one you want to book a stay at by the end!
+My guide on where to stay in Dubrovnik runs you through some of the best accommodation options spread across the city.
+I guarantee you’ll find at least one hotel you want to book by the end of this post!

-- Dubrovnik Old Town: Packed with landmarks, Old Town is the best area to stay for first-time visitors and for the best restaurants in the city.
+- Dubrovnik Old Town: Packed with landmarks, Old Town is the best area for first-time visitors and for the best restaurants in the city.
 Be warned: it is busy.

 - Pile: A convenient place to stay in Dubrovnik thanks to its central location just to the west of Old Town.
 Plus, it’s near the awesome Lovrijenac Fortress which is great to explore.